Fantastic February Program Slated

 Do You Want to Learn to Weave?

 Learn to Weave and Weaving Rigid Heddle Style participants are able to weave different patterns and experiment with different threads.
 They learn how a loom works and get to meet other weavers and see things they’ve made.
 Click the above link to the school to access their catalogue.
+These two classes will be offered again in another session, either Spring or Summer 2026.

 Students in the Learn to Weave class will learn how to make a warp and warp their looms.
 By the time they complete this class they will have all of the information needed to do a project independently.
 The class is very extensive and there is one-on-one help for students.